Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How are haemorrhoids diagnosed?

-Your doctor will ask you about your symptoms and examine your anal passage to look for any swollen blood vessels.
+Your doctor will ask about your symptoms and examine your anal passage to look for any swollen blood vessels.

-Your doctor may conduct one of the following tests.
+Your doctor may conduct one of the following tests:

 - Digital rectal examination — where your doctor puts on gloves and places a lubricated finger inside your back passage (bottom) to gently feel for any abnormalities.
 This is likely to be uncomfortable but will probably not be painful.